 Lakewood also has a multifamily property tax exemption, which exempts some types of new housing from paying ad valorem property taxes.
-Currently, the LSDS is one of the residential target areas where the exemption may be applied.
+Currently, most of the LSDS is within one of the residential target areas where the exemption may be applied.
+The current boundary is outlined in black as a Residential Target Area in Exhibit 21.
 This offers an incentive to support the types of housing envisioned for the subarea.